What to do

 - consider personal recommendations from friends, neighbours or colleagues

-The Safer Sutton Trader Scheme can help you find a pest controller.
+The Age UK Directory can help you find a pest controller.
 Companies included on the scheme have demonstrated their commitment to fair, professional and honest trade.
-You can find a small selection of pest controller companies at www.sutton.gov.uk/ssts.
+You may be able to find a small selection of pest controller companies at http://www.aubdlondon.co.uk/

 If bait is used your pest controller will need to visit a few times to inspect the bait and keep it topped up.
 He or she should also carry out a final inspection once the programme is complete to ensure no bait is left behind.